Walter Greaves-Lord

 Sir Walter Greaves Greaves-Lord (born Walter Greaves Lord; 21 September 1878 – 18 June 1942) was a British Member of Parliament and judge.

 Born in Ince, Lord was educated at Wigan Grammar School, Southport College and University College, Liverpool.
 He became a barrister with Gray's Inn, a King's counsel in 1919, a bencher in 1920, and treasurer of the inn in 1933.

 Lord changed his surname to "Greaves-Lord" in 1910.
 That year, he stood for the Conservative Party in Ince, but was not elected.
-He remained involved with the party, and was elected for Norwood at the 1922 United Kingdom general election, serving until February 1935, when he was appointed as a High Court Judge.
+He remained involved with the party, and was elected for Norwood at the 1922 general election, serving until February 1935, when he was appointed as a High Court Judge.
 He also served as chancellor of the Primrose League in 1926/27.
 In 1927, he was knighted.

 Greaves-Lord served as a judge until 1940, when he retired.